Statistics on persons with disabilities for international comparisons

 In Lithuania, the survey was for the first time conducted in 2005, for the second – in 2014 and 2019.
 Based on the survey results, the health status, lifestyle of and use of healthcare services by the population aged 15 and older were assessed.
 In the survey, the group of persons whose activity due to health problems has been limited, compared to activities people usually do, for at least 6 months is distinguished.

-In 2011, a statistical survey on employment of persons with longstanding disorders was conducted, where the proportion of the population aged 15–64 whose everyday activity due to health problems or functional disorders was limited for 6 months of longer in the total population of that age and their labour force participation were assessed.
+In 2011 and 2021, a statistical survey on employment of persons with longstanding disorders was conducted, where the proportion of the population aged 15–64 whose everyday activity due to health problems or functional disorders was limited for 6 months of longer in the total population of that age and their labour force participation were assessed.

 Health and social integration survey (EHSIS)